Website Hospital Employees' Union

 Interested in working with us?
 Here is how to apply.

-Please note that we have multiple positions open now and anticipated more opportunities in the near future.
-Please send your resume and covering letter by 4 PM on September 30, 2021 to: Jobapplication@heu.org (subject line: Representative II Your Name).
+Please note that we have multiple positions open now and anticipate more opportunities in the near future.
+Please send your resume and covering letter by 4 PM on January 31, 2022 to: Jobapplication@heu.org (subject line: Representative II Your Name).

 Please note that due to the anticipated volume of applications, we will only be responding to applicants selected for an interview.